-This Native American summer squash is a very prolific heirloom with a buttery flavor and light yellow skin.
+A 1700s Heirloom, the Yellow Crookneck Summer Squash is a Native American summer squash and a very prolific heirloom with a buttery flavor and light yellow skin.
 Should be picked at 4-5” for the best taste.
 If you were to leave the squash on the plant until maturity they get large and have ornamental warted rinds ideal for fall decoration.
-20 seeds

 Germination Temperature: Optimum soil temperatures 70-85ºF

 Seed Sowing Depth: 1/2-1" deep

 Sowing Indoors: 3-4 weeks before last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant 36-48" apart after last frost.